egberts/egberts.github.io-src/content/articles/bro-ids-howto.md

 [jtable]
-environment name , program , environment description `BROPATH` , bro , "file search path for Bro policy script; A list of directory, each separated by semicolon, in which profile script files can be searched for."
+environment name , program , environment description `BROPATH` , bro , "file search path for Bro policy script; A list of directory each separated by semicolon in which profile script files can be searched for."
 `BRO_DNS_FAKE` , bro , disable DNS lookups; Determine whether actual DNS lookup occurs or fake DNS data is returned; Valid value: '0' or '1'.
 `BRO_SEED_FILE` , bro , A filespec to a file containing seed number for the Bro's init_random_seed(); useful for ensuring repeatable test runs.
 `BRO_PREFIXES` , bro , add given prefix to policy file resolution; this adds a full or relative directory path to try for each script file given